SamuliAP/comp.se.140-docker-compose/README.md

 ### Example Result Line by Line
 **Hello from 172.18.0.1:46540**
 This is the gateway address from host machine to the proxy service.
-Here we can see we're actually not connecting directly to proxy from our host machine, but have to use kind of a reverse proxy (probably also doing some authorization) provided by Docker.
+Here we can see we're actually not connecting directly to the proxy service from our host machine, but have to use kind of a reverse proxy (probably also doing some authorization) provided by Docker.

 **to localhost:8001**
 This is the host we connected with curl, we could've also connected to the actual address found in `docker inspect <network id>`, e.g. 172.18.0.3:80.